Let’s get this out of the way: I’m not a current celebrity, an intrepid explorer or a noted scientist, so why have I written a memoir?

 I was alone and it was a tough call to fake those smiles whilst hiding in a frozen cave of bewildered bereavement.
 No councellors to tell me “Sometimes you’re the butterfly, sometimes you’re the windscreen.”
 I had to make my own rules for survival until I found the sun again.

-Each chapter takes place in a city where I worked, capturing close – and often hilarious– times spent with Andy Warhol, the Shah of Iran, Salvador Dali, the Beach Boys and many more iconic friends.
-It’s packed with my counter-culture fashion shots by the leading photographers of that era featuring the defiant, empowering fashions that followed the ‘wide-eyed waifs’ wearing mini-skirts.
+Each chapter of this book takes place in a city where I worked, capturing far-out times spent with Andy Warhol, the Shah of Iran, Salvador Dali, the Beach Boys and…okay that’s enough name dropping.
+It’s packed with counterculture shots by the leading photographers I was lucky enough to work with, and features the defiant empowering fashions I fully embraced which replaced the ‘wide-eyed waifs in mini-skirts.’